Social Media Ads Cost Breakdown: Facebook, Instagram, TikTok, Pinterest and More

-A full understanding of your ideal customers ensures that any data collected can be leveraged to personalized ad campaigns.
+When you have a full understanding of your ideal customers, you’re better able to leverage data to personalize ad campaigns.
 For example, brands can use customer data to create audience segments and deliver ads that call out a specific pain point.

 Here are some examples of how to gather data from known sources to build custom audience segments:

-- Building custom audiences based on user interactions with social profiles, posts, and advertisements.
-With Facebook, brands can create audiences based on behavior like engagement with any ad, followers to their Facebook Page or Instagram profile, or messages sent.
-Test using these options for your ad account to find the audiences with the most engagement.
+Building custom audiences based on user interactions with social profiles, posts, and advertisements.
+With Facebook, brands can create audiences based on behavior like engagement with any ad, followers to their Facebook page or Instagram profile, or messages sent.
+Use these options to perform tests and find the audiences with the most engagement.

 When setting up social media retargeting campaigns, it’s important to remember that a campaign should be unique to the organization and audience and tailored to marketing goals.
-Remember that this is an ongoing and evolving effort, which requires continual testing and refinement.
-Don’t lose patience if results are not what you imagined in the first round.
-They will continue to improve the more that you learn about your audience and what they respond to.
+Remember that this is an ongoing and evolving effort, which requires continual testing, refinement, and adjustment.
+Don’t lose patience if the results are not what you imagined in the first round.
+They will continue to improve the more you learn about your audience and what they respond to.

 Looking for an easy way to launch, manage, and report on your social ads, display ads, and email?
 Unsilo your data and make better improvements to your ad campaigns.
 Learn more about the AdRoll automation builder.

 The concept of retargeting, no matter platform, is the same.
 It is always about serving ads to customers who have engaged with you before.